Vishnu-Rangiah/Vishnu-Rangiah/README.md

 ### Hi there 👋

-I'm a senior at UC Davis majoring in Statistics (Data Science) and minoring in Computer Science.
-Feel free to contact me with any opportunities or questions at vishnu.rangiah@gmail.com
+I'm a recent grad from UC Davis with a major in Statistics (Data Science) and Computer Science minor.
+Feel free to contact me at vishnu.rangiah@gmail.com

 <!--